This post may contain affiliate links. Please see my disclosure policy for details.

 1. Khotuotsa Viewing Platform

-Everyone’s favourite Tallinn viewpoint and Instagram friendly photo opportunity is the Kohtuotsa Viewing Platform or The Times We Had Wall.
+Everyone’s favorite Tallinn viewpoint and Instagram-friendly photo opportunity is the Kohtuotsa Viewing Platform or The Times We Had Wall.

 No one really knows what the statement means or who put it there, so it remains a mystery.